hyperagon/Hexano/README.md

 # Hexano
 ### [Hexagonal Piano](https://hyperagon.github.io/projects/hexano/)

-A piano with hexagonal keys.
-Vibe coded but it required me to correct several things
+ Vibe coded piano with hexagonal keys.

 - Everything is packedn into a single *HTML* file
 - Let's you pick different kinds of Wave